windoze95/CulinaryAI/README.md

 ## TODO:

+- Refactor out anti-patterns (Currently migrating logic in root to internal packages for a more idiomatic approach)
 - Test system and user guidance algorithm for alignment
 - Auto-tagging
 - User controls (history, collect, delete, realign)
 - CAPTCHA on sign up
 - Fix logout
 - Incremental UI updates to accommodate the above
-- Refactor out anti-patterns (this project got bigger than I expected)